Use Website Notifications To Get More Sales And Sign-Ups

 By contrast, website notifications are associated with more modern, trustworthy sites.
 They do not interrupt the browsing session and are unlikely to frustrate users.

-If you’re building a brand, advertising may be your only option.
-Unfortunately, the ROI is low and you will have to think long-term to see the benefits.
-Website notifications may not shout your brand as loudly, but they help you build awareness through word-of-mouth.
+If you’re building a brand, and you want to grow fast, advertising may be your only option.
+Unfortunately, the return is low and you will have to think long-term to see the benefits.
+The average click-through rate for a display ad can be as low as 0.1%.

 Using website notifications well allows you to communicate with your customers and recreates the tangibility of real-world shopping.
 If you’ve ever wished your online store had a charming shop assistant, this is your solution.